-From comforting soup, healthy salad to velvety Japanese custard pudding, here are 10 kabocha squash recipes you want to make this fall!
+From comforting soup, healthy salad to velvety pie, here are 13 delicious kabocha squash recipes you want to make this fall!

-With pumpkins and squashes making their seasonal debut, nothing represents Japanese autumn more than Kabocha (かぼちゃ, 南瓜).
+With pumpkins and squashes making their seasonal debut, nothing represents Japanese autumn more than the kabocha squash.
 Have you tried this bright-orange flesh Japanese pumpkin yet?
 Luckily for us, it is now widely available in the US and many other parts of the world.

 Soup is mandatory when kabocha squash is in season.
-This Kabocha Squash Soup requires just a few simple ingredients.
-It’s rich, creamy yet so good for you.
-You’re going to want to make a double or triple batch to freeze.
+This kabocha squash soup requires just a few simple ingredients.
+It’s rich and creamy yet so good for you.
+To serve, garnish with some chopped parsley and a drizzle of olive oil (optional) if you wish.

-Sweet golden kabocha is boiled and mashed until fork-tender, and then combined with sliced cucumber, crispy bacon and tossed with creamy Japanese mayo.
+Sweet golden kabocha is boiled and mashed until fork-tender, and then combined with sliced cucumber, crispy bacon, and tossed with creamy Japanese mayo.
 This beautiful salad could be your new classic on the holiday table.
 Just leave out the bacon for a vegetarian version.
 Any leftovers can be stored in the fridge or freezer in an airtight container.

-Kabocha Gratin with a Japanese twist is the ultra comfort food in cold weather months.
-In this recipe, tender chunks of sweet kabocha, umami mushrooms and macaroni are cooked in a creamy béchamel sauce, topped off with panko breadcrumbs and baked until crispy golden.
+Kabocha gratin with a Japanese twist is the ultra comfort food in cold weather months.
+In this recipe, tender chunks of sweet kabocha, umami mushrooms, sweet onion, garlic, and macaroni are cooked in a creamy béchamel sauce, topped off with panko breadcrumbs, and baked until crispy golden.
 You can use rice or pasta for your choice of carb.
 Yes, it’s vegetarian-friendly too.

-When you have leftover kabocha squash, you can rely on this Kabocha Pork Stir Fry for a quick and simple weeknight dinner.
-Seasoned with a sweet and spicy sauce called Gochujang (Korean hot pepper paste), it is not-your-typical-stir-fry but a bold and robust meal to serve with steamed rice.
+Cut any leftover squash into thin slices and make this stir fry for a quick and protein-rich weeknight dinner.
+Seasoned with a sweet and spicy sauce called gochujang (Korean hot pepper paste), it is not-your-typical-stir-fry but a bold and robust meal to serve with steamed rice.

 Oyaki Japanese dumplings are a popular snack in Nagano Prefecture in central Japan.
 The outer dough is chewy and lightly crispy from the pan-frying.
 You can make oyaki with any fresh seasonal ingredients, but they are especially delicious when stuffed with sweet kabocha squash.

-Classic and elegant flan paired with kabocha, this Kabocha Flan is the dream dessert of autumnal flavor.
+Classic and elegant flan paired with kabocha, this flan is the dream dessert of autumnal flavor.